 Who Are the Best Cellulose Insulation Manufacturers?

-You know your home needs new or updated insulation and you are considering cellulose, but you want to make sure you are getting the best material.
+You know your home needs new or updated insulation, and you are considering cellulose, but you want to make sure you are getting the best material.

 The best manufacturers of cellulose insulation include GreenFiber, Insulmax, Applegate, and Nu-Wool.

-RetroFoam of Michigan has more than 15 years of experience specializing in injection and spray foam insulations.
+RetroFoam of Michigan has more than 17 years of experience specializing in injection and spray foam insulations.
 While we specialize in foam, we have dealt with cellulose in homes that needed new or updated insulation.

-Every now and again we have customers that are looking for a cheaper insulation alternative and who want to know who manufactures cellulose insulation.
+Every now and again, we have customers that are looking for a cheaper insulation alternative and who want to know who manufactures cellulose insulation.

-As we continue our efforts to provide with the best information available, we have compiled a list of the best cellulose insulation manufacturers.
+As we continue our efforts to provide homeowners with the best information available, we have compiled a list of the best cellulose insulation manufacturers.

 Best Cellulose Insulation Manufacturers

 It can be found as either a loose-fill or blown-in insulation and can be used in both existing and new homes.

 It is primarily made from recycled newsprint because the small particles form an insulation material that fits most spaces without disturbing the structure or finish.

-GreenFiber: GreenFiber was established in 2000 and has grown to be the largest manufacturer of cellulose fiber insulation in the U.S.
+GreenFiber was established in 2000 and has grown to be the largest manufacturer of cellulose fiber insulation in the U.S.

 - 541 Blow-In Low Dust Insulation fills gaps and crevices and is made of 85 percent recycled fire resistant treated cellulose fiber insulation.
 It creates a thermal blanket that helps to prevent air leaks.
 It is best suited for attics and sidewalls DIY projects.
-The R-Value varies from R-13 to R-49 depending on the thickness installed.
+The R-Value varies from R-13 to R-49 depending, on the thickness installed.

 - 515 Blow-In Low Dust Insulation is less dense, so it is ideal for insulating attics, walls, and ceilings.
 It adds thermal, sound, and fire resistance.
-The material is made of 85 percent recycled paper fibers and is Class One fire rated.
+The material is made of 85 percent recycled paper fibers and is Class One Fire Rated.
 The R-Value varies between R-13 and R-44 depending on the thickness of cellulose installed.

 - 500 Stabilized Attic Insulation is a blended cellulose insulation made for spray applications.
-It is made of 85 percent recycled paper fibers and is Class One fire rated.
+It is made of 85 percent recycled paper fibers and is Class One Fire Rated.
 The R-Value varies between R-13 and R-49 depending on the thickness of the material applied.

 - 735 All Borate Stabilized Wall Spray Insulation is made for spray wall applications, but can also be used in its loose form in attics, floors, and any dense pack applications.
 The insulation is made of 85 percent recycled paper, is treated to perform in extreme weather, and has a Class One fire rating.
 The R-Value varies between R-13 and R-38 depending on the thickness applied.